CERA Management Team

 Mike is married to Rochelle, with three children.

-Benesia is seconded to CERA from the Policy Advisory Group at the Department of the Prime Minister and Cabinet.
-She moved to Christchurch in late June 2011.
+Benesia was seconded to CERA from the Policy Advisory Group at the Department of the Prime Minister and Cabinet from June 2011 to October 2014.
+She has held a variety of senior leadership roles at CERA.

 Previously she has held the positions of Leader, Canterbury Earthquake Recovery Policy at the Department of the Prime Minister and Cabinet, Acting General Manager, Public Law and Director, Foreshore and Seabed at the Ministry of Justice.